 wmic diskdrive get model,name,serialnumber

 Step 3.
-Once you execute the above command, it will show the Model Number of HDD/SSD and the Serial Number.
+Once you execute the above command, it will show the Model Number of the HDD/SSD and the Serial Number.

 How to Obtain the HDD (Hard Disk Drive) or SSD (Solid State Drives) serial number using PowerShell?